This nutritious Grilled Pineapple Pepper Curried Quinoa makes a delicious easy meal that’s also gluten and dairy free,so more people can enjoy it.

-This Grilled Pineapple Pepper Curried Quinoa is an extremely versatile dish, which can be enjoyed as a vegetarian main, side (served with grilled chicken or prawns if you don’t need it to be vegetarian) or even a salad, the next day (with a drizzle of lemon juice and oil).
-The proportions used in this recipe yield quite a large batch, enough to feed a family of 4 and enjoy leftovers the next day.
+This Grilled Pineapple Pepper Curried Quinoa is an extremely versatile dish.
+You can enjoy it as a vegetarian main or side (served with grilled chicken or prawns if you don’t need it to be vegetarian).
+Even as a salad, the next day (with a drizzle of lemon juice and oil).
+The proportions in this quinoa curry recipe yield quite a large batch, enough to feed a family of 4 plus there’ll be leftovers to enjoy the next day.

-I’ve been using pineapple quite a lot in my cooking lately (see my recent Grilled Pineapple Chicken Salad), especially grilled – it’s sweet and zesty and complements so many savoury flavours.
-I think quinoa is at its best and most enjoyable when combined with other ingredients and the combination of curry and tangy pineapple really lifts it – it’s no longer just a side dish but a flavourful vegetarian lunch.
+I’ve been using pineapple quite a lot in my cooking lately (see my recent Grilled Pineapple Chicken Salad), especially grilled.
+It’s sweet and zesty and complements so many savoury flavours.
+I think quinoa is at its best and most enjoyable when combined with other ingredients and the combination of curry and tangy pineapple really lifts it.
+It’s no longer just a side dish but a tasty vegetarian lunch.

-This recipe is moderately spicy as I removed the seeds from the chili pepper – if you want to give it more heat use the whole chili pepper, including the seeds.
+This easy quinoa recipe is moderately spicy as I removed the seeds from the chilli pepper.
+If you want to give it more heat use the whole chilli pepper, including the seeds.

 This Grilled Pineapple Pepper Curried Quinoa can be enjoyed hot or cold (take the leftovers to work and enjoy as a tasty, filling salad).
 In addition to being nutritious and easy to make it is both vegan and gluten free.
 So more people can enjoy it!
 What’s not to like?

 As usual, I would love to know your thoughts, suggestions so please drop me a line before you go:)

 - 1 teaspoon each turmeric and cumin powder

 - 2/3 teaspoon each garam masala and coriander powder

 - 1 red pepper bell or sweet pointed, chopped